chetnashah/webconcepts/htmlBasics.md

 Indicates that the DOM/HTML/markup tree is ready to be manipulated.
 This is useful if you have placed your script tag before html. as the listener inside will only fire after html is done.
 The original target for this event is the Document that has loaded

+**Note** - DomCOntentloaded event is only fired after all `defer`red scripts are downloaded and executed.
+If you are using deferred scripts, they are anyway going to run after the dom is ready so no need of an extra Domcontentloaded event listener.
+The defer scripts are executed after domInteractive, before domContentLoaded; it's sequential.

 A different event, load, should be used only to detect a fully-loaded page.
 It is a common mistake to use load where DOMContentLoaded would be more appropriate.